meeeejin/til/tensorflow/how-to-use-slim.md

 5. Evaluate the model during the training process using the below command.

-> Replace the `xxx` value of `model.ckpt-xxx` with the correct value according to the prefix of the checkpoint files in your `--train_dir`.
+> Replace the `model.ckpt-xxx` value of `--checkpoint_path` with the correct value according to the prefix of the checkpoint files in your `--train_dir`.
 In my case, the prefix was `model.ckpt-7505`:

 ```bash
 $ python3 eval_image_classifier.py \